NGDSystems/Install_Kubernetes_and_deploy_a_custom_app_on_NGD_CSDs/LOCALAPP.md

 sudo kubectl apply -f daemonset_host.yaml
 ```

-After selecting the desired daemonset, create a service to expose the pods created.
+After selecting the desired daemonset, create a service to expose the pods that it created.

 ```shell
 # Create the service
 sudo kubectl apply -f service.yaml
 ```

+If all pods are already running and the service is initialized, we may test the service performing a simple request to our server.
+We will use a simple for and curl to call it multiple times.

 ```shell
 for i in `seq 10`